mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 -   An object is *weakly reachable* if any path from the roots to the object must contain at least one weak reference.

-The garbage collector may reclaim weakly reachable objects, clear weak reference (by, for example, assigning `null` to the slot that holds the weak reference), and/or performing associated clean-up operations.
+The garbage collector may reclaim weakly reachable objects, clear weak references to weakly reachable objects, and/or performing associated clean-up operations.

 [object graph]: ../../glossary.html#object-graph